Official websites use .mil

-Mr. Robert A. Stephenson serves as the director for communications and information systems & chief information officer for Commander, U.S. Pacific Fleet (COMPACFLT) located in Pearl Harbor.
-As the fleet N6, Stephenson is responsible for ensuring operational command, control, communications, computers and intelligence (C4I) capability for all afloat and ashore commands in the U.S. Pacific Fleet.
-As the chief information officer, he is actively engaged in strategic C4I and information technology (IT) initiatives within the Department of the Navy, U.S. Pacific Command and U.S. Pacific Fleet.
+Mr. Robert A. Stephenson serves as the executive director for maritime information warfare for Commander, U.S. Pacific Fleet (COMPACFLT) located in Pearl Harbor.
+He is actively engaged in strategic command, control, communications, computers and intelligence (C4I) and information technology (IT) initiatives within the Department of the Navy, U.S. Indo-Pacific Command and U.S. Pacific Fleet.

 Stephenson was appointed to the Senior Executive Service in April 2018.
 His career experience includes significant roles in all aspects of engineering and acquisition.